As I Have Always Been: Plot

 Following the events of "After, Before", the S.H.I.E.L.D. agents become trapped in a time vortex and a time loop.
 Being the only ones who can still remember everything that has happened throughout the multiple loops, Daisy Johnson and Phil Coulson attempt to figure out how to save everyone while ensuring the former does not die at the risk of losing her memories.
 Johnson and Coulson learn that Jemma Simmons' memories are suppressed by a brain implant designed to prevent her from remembering Leo Fitz's location.
 When Johnson attempts to remove the implant, she and Simmons are killed by a gas leak caused by a saboteur.

 After Coulson brings Johnson up to speed in the next time loop, the pair try to remove Simmons' implant again.
 However, Johnson deduces someone tampered with the surgical instrument used for the procedure.
 Daniel Sousa volunteers to test if the device has been booby-trapped to prevent Johnson's memories from being erased and ends up poisoned.
 In the next loop, Johnson confronts Sousa, whom she always finds sleeping next to her healing chamber.
 Sousa admits he is attracted to strong women and sees himself as someone who can help them up when they are down.
 In the following loop, Johnson kisses Sousa.
 Meanwhile, Coulson deduces that the saboteur is the team's Chronicom ally Enoch, who has been unwittingly programmed to prevent the brain implant's removal at all costs.
 After several unsuccessful attempts, the S.H.I.E.L.D. agents subdue Enoch and remove Simmons' implant, causing her to instantly remember that Enoch's electrochron displacement mechanism can repair the time drive before collapsing into tears.

-In the final loop before they collapse into the vortex, the team approach Enoch, who willingly gives up the mechanism despite knowing it will kill him.
+In the final loop before they will collapse into the vortex, the team approach Enoch, who willingly gives up the mechanism despite knowing it will kill him.
 As he dies, he reflects that he did not understand friendship or loneliness before joining the S.H.I.E.L.D. agents and tells Johnson and Coulson that this will be their final mission as a team.
 The time drive is repaired, and the agents escape the vortex.
 Concurrently, having taken over Afterlife in the 1980s, Nathaniel Malick helps the Inhuman Kora control her powers.